sybrew/the-seo-framework/readme.txt

 	* Empty singular-archives (blog, shop) are no longer marked for `noindex` automatically.
 		* We'd rather have this marked as `noindex`, but the SEO Bar, Sitemap, and other APIs are not consistent with this data.
 		* We advise you to mark empty blog pages with `noindex`, or otherwise redirect them.
+	* The "remove blog name" option now has its state reflected in the example output again.
+	* Also thanks to cleaning up leftover IE11 support, the Post SEO Settings can now fill the metabox on tablet-sized screens.
 	* TODO The postbox now works as intended in the sidebar using Gutenberg 9.4/Block-editor WordPress 5.4.
 		* Regression in Gutenberg: https://github.com/WordPress/gutenberg/issues/20206
 		* N.B.
 The postbox-handler dropdown icons also shift when collapsing.
-	* TODO The "remove blog name" option now has its state reflected in the example output again.

 **For translators:**